Howard-O-Neil/ludogame/README.md

 ## Description

-- An online game, built upon Three.js (Rendering) and Cannon-es (Physics)
+- A 3D online game, built upon Three.js (Rendering) and Cannon-es (Physics)
 - Using Colyseus for syncing game states through sockets

 ## How to run